intel/llvm/sycl/doc/ControllingSYCLLanguageFeatures.md

 [oneAPI Specification]: https://spec.oneapi.com/

-Note: `-sycl-std` **doesn't** imply any C++ standard version to be set, which means that some default value will be selected.
-If by some reason, that default version is not a desired one,  it is possible to change C++ version independently of SYCL/DPC++ standard version via specifying additional option:
+Note: `-sycl-std` **doesn't** imply any C++ standard version to be set, which means that the same default value as for C++ source is used.
+If by some reason, that default version is not a desired one, it is possible to change C++ version independently of SYCL/DPC++ standard version via specifying additional
-`-sycl-std=1.2.1 -std=c++14`, for example.
+option: `-sycl-std=1.2.1 -std=c++14`, for example.

 If SYCL/DPC++ standard version and C++ standard version (either default value for the compiler or one which was explicitly set via `-std`) are incompatible,